There are many new terms to learn while using TradeStops. Below is our glossary.

 - Trailing Stop – A trailing stop is a stop price that is set at a defined percentage below the current market price of the position.

-- Trigger Price – The price at which your alert will trigger, depending on the type of alert.
+- Trigger Price (Stop Loss) – The price at which your alert will trigger, depending on the type of alert.

 - Volatility Quotient – Dr. Smith’s proprietary algorithm that tells you how volatile it is.
 It will tell you how much room you can give a stock in order to not get stopped out too early.
 The lower the number, the more stable the movement of that stock.
 Higher percentages indicate the stock is more volatile in its market moves over time.